Snowflyt/tinyeffect/README.md

   };
 }
 ```

+While the actual implementation of `effect` is more complex and returns a factory function that produces an `Effected` instance (instead of a generator function), the fundamental concept remains the same.

 The mechanism of `.runSync()` and `.runAsync()` is also straightforward.
 These methods iterate through the generator function, and when encountering an `Effect` object, invoke the corresponding handler registered by `.handle()`.
 They then either resume or terminate the generator with the value passed to `resume` or `terminate`.
 The actual implementation is more complex, but the concept remains consistent.